 Whatever finish you choose, play to the material's strength, adding a protective cover for less lardy finishes and backlighting or down lighting to make the most of texture and fine stone patterns.

 What is the best kitchen splashback?

-'You can create amazing designs with tiled splashbacks, but tiles are by no means the only option.
-Alternative materials include laminate, glass, Corian and even stainless steel.
+'You can create amazing designs with tiled splashbacks, but tiles are by no means the only option,' advises Hayley.
+'Alternative materials include laminate, glass, Corian and even stainless steel.
 The best splashback is one that elevates your kitchen design and is suited to your needs and lifestyle.
 Two materials that I highly recommend are laminate and glass.'

 'As with tiles, both laminate and glass splashbacks can be used to make a style statement.
 You can create a real contrast to your units by opting for a bold, striking colour, especially if set against a more neutral hued kitchen.'

 However, while a laminates smooth surface makes it easy to clean, Hayley advises that it shouldn't be used behind a cooker.
 'Laminates plastic qualities make it unsuitable for use as a gas hob splashback, as it should not be exposed to open flames,' she explains, suggesting to opt for glass instead.